NandigalaJacinth/NandigalaJacinth.gitbub.io/README.md

 ---

-Current a student studying in Manipal University Jaipur, Rajasthan pursuing my Bachelor's Degree in Data Science and Engineering.
+Currently a student studying in Manipal University Jaipur, Rajasthan pursuing my Bachelor's Degree in Data Science and Engineering.

 ---